Community Infrastructure Levy (CIL)

 The Councils will take account of the responses to this consultation and will prepare an amended Charging Schedule for the second consultation, expected in 2019.
 Following that stage of consultation, the charging schedule will then be submitted for an independent Public Examination to be arranged in which a Planning Inspector will consider evidence from the Councils and from developers, planning agents, stakeholders, Parish Councils, residents' groups, the County Council, infrastructure providers and other likely interested parties.

 You can view the consultation documents on our CIL Evidence Base page

 What is the Community Infrastructure Levy?

-The Community Infrastructure Levy (CIL) is a levy that local authorities in England and Wales can prepare and, if adopted, charge developers for new developments in their area.
-Charges are set by the local authority and are based on the size and type of new development, charges must be justified by a robust evidence base.
+The Community Infrastructure Levy (CIL) is a levy that local authorities in England and Wales can prepare and, if adopted, charge developers for specified new developments in their area.
+Charges are set by the local authority, are based on the size and type of new development and must be justified by a robust evidence base.
 Money raised from the CIL can be used to fund infrastructure required in the area where there is an identified need.